bobbieysabel/bobbieysabel/src/posts/2020-year-in-review-1.md

 ### Television 📺

-Watched a ton of great stuff this year.
+Watched a ton of great series this year.
+Probably too much.

 * Avatar: The Last Airbender ❤️  - so glad I watched this. everyone should watch this.
 * Legend of Korra ❤️